-Increasing Licensing complexity
+Licensing complexity increasing

-Rebrands.
-New names.
-Different products, different suites, moving products from suite to suite.
-Even suites within suites!
-Microsoft licensing is becoming so complex and it’s giving many of its customers a headache.
 Microsoft seems to forget that for their customers procurement is not their main business and they don’t have a lot of time to learn all the ins and outs of Microsoft’s complicated licensing.
 Especially not when so many changes continue to happen.

 Too many options

-Many of our clients say they no longer understand what is included in which suite of products and we don’t blame them.
-Microsoft licensing is becoming more and more complex.
-If we look at licensing for the three main Microsoft licensing vehicles (EA, CSP and MPSA) the difference between them is astounding.
-Customers not only need to understand the differences between the programmes, but also for example the differences between the various license types and the impact of for instance Software Assurance.
 Take a product like Audio Conferencing.
 It’s great that Microsoft has added this to almost all the suites free of charge, but what can you do with the free version?
 And more importantly: what can’t you do?!
 At what point do you need to switch from a free version and start paying for a license?

 Lack of knowledge